Michael Ancram: Personal life

-Ancram's younger sister, Lady Cecil Cameron OBE, married Donald Angus Cameron of Lochiel, the Chief of Clan Cameron.
-Another sister, the former Lady Clare Kerr, is now Dowager Countess of Euston and mother of the 12th Duke of Grafton.
+Lothian's younger sister, Lady Cecil Cameron OBE, married Donald Angus Cameron of Lochiel, the chief of Clan Cameron.
+Another sister, the former Lady Clare Kerr, is now Dowager Countess of Euston CVO and mother of the 12th Duke of Grafton.

-Ancram was a keen country music fan and often played acoustic guitar at Conservative Party conferences.
+Lord Lothian was a keen country music fan and often played acoustic guitar at Conservative Party conferences.
 He was a knight of the Order of St John and of the Order of St Lazarus; he was also made a Freeman of Gibraltar in 2010.

 He was appointed a Deputy lieutenant for Roxburgh, Ettrick and Lauderdale in 1990.
 He became a Queen's Counsel (QC) in 1996.

-A member of the House of Lords from 2010, he was the only marquess sitting in the chamber at the time of his death.
-Ancram was hereditary Chief of the Scottish Clan Kerr.
+By virtue of being the Marquess of Lothian, Ancram was hereditary Chief of the Scottish Clan Kerr.
+A member of the House of Lords from 2010 as a life peer, he was the only marquess sitting in the chamber at the time of his death.

 Death

-Ancram died following a short illness on 1 October 2024, at the age of 79.
+Lord Lothian died following a short illness on 1 October 2024, at the age of 79.
 He was succeeded by his brother, Ralph Kerr, as the 14th Marquess of Lothian.

 Name and titles

 Although his family name was Kerr, Michael Ancram was known from birth by the courtesy title Earl of Ancram as elder son and heir apparent of the 12th Marquess of Lothian.
 He is said to have dropped the use of this title in favour of plain Mr Michael Ancram after becoming a lawyer, supposedly because he believed it might confuse the jury if any judge were to have addressed him as "My Lord".

-Ancram was known to many of his friends as Crumb, a nickname attributed to a party in the sixties at which on arrival Ancram introduced himself as "Lord Ancram" and was duly announced as "Mr Norman Crumb".
+Lothian was known to many of his friends as Crumb, a nickname attributed to a party in the sixties at which on arrival Ancram introduced himself as "Lord Ancram" and was duly announced as "Mr Norman Crumb".